Nishant891/CodingFlux/README.md

 7. In the database section create a new database and paste the database id in REACT_APP_DATABASE_ID in .env.

-8. Create a new collection as Rooms and paste the collection id in REACT_APP_COLLECTION_ID in .env and then create it's attribute xml, css, js with size 20000 respectively and userId with size 500 all of type string.
+8. Create a new collection as Rooms and paste the collection id in REACT_APP_COLLECTION_ID in .env

+9. Then create it's attribute in the Attribute tab xml, css, js with size 20000 respectively and userId with size 500 all of type string.

-9. In the same collection go to it's setting, scroll down to the permissions section and add permission Users and select all the CRUD operations.
+10. In the same Settings tab scroll down to the permissions section and add permission Users and select all the CRUD operations.

-10. Then
+11. Then

 ```
 npm run start